odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

 Replenishment Report and Reordering Rules
 -----------------------------------------

-The replenishment report is a list all your products having a negative forecast quantity.
+The replenishment report is a list of all your products that have a negative forecast quantity.
 Reordering rules are used to ensure that you always have the minimum amount of a product in stock in order to manufacture your products